qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Function shift is a toggle to the shifted layer.
 * F1 to F12 form top row numbers and minus/equals.
 * F13 to F24 form second row Q-].
-* F1 to F12 form third row A-enter with an implicit right `Alt` gr applied.
+* F1 to F12 form third row A-enter with an implicit right `Alt Gr` applied.
-* F13 to F23 form fourth row Z-right shift with an implicit right `Alt` gr applied.
+* F13 to F23 form fourth row Z-right shift with an implicit right `Alt Gr` applied.
-* Backslash is F24 with an implicit right `Alt` gr applied.
+* Backslash is F24 with an implicit right `Alt Gr` applied.
 * Depending on your system the "Level 3 Shift" may be removed by localization of `Alt Gr`.
 * Right `Alt`/`Ctrl` are `Alt`+Tab window switch (reverse and forward).
 * Right `Win` key is the right `Win` key and not the app context menu key as in other layers.
+* Backspace is Left `Win` and Right `Win` combination sticky.

 ### Macro-board Shift Layer (`Fn` Macro-board)
 * The right `Win` key is one shot sticky.